5 Quotes Plus Discussion-Promoting Questions

 All blue quotes by Tracy Y. Browning (unless otherwise noted).

-Important Discussion Tip: While the Holy Ghost and Heavenly Father are necessary, today’s focus is on Jesus Christ and His specific role in our life.
+Important Discussion Tip: While the Holy Ghost and Heavenly Father are indispensable, extraordinary, and all-important, today’s focus is on Jesus Christ and His specific role in our life.

 Quote #1 (glasses)